Jbirch-Git/Jbirch-Homelab/Dynamic Routing Labs/OSPF/OSPF-Virtual-Link/Virtual-Link LAB.md

 R1,R2,R3

 - The Networks used will be 192.168.0.0/24 between R1 and R2.
 Between R2 and R3 will be 192.168.1.0/24.
-There will also a 10 network one within area 0 and another in Area 2 which will be what we are trying to connect over the virtual link.
+There will also be 10 networks, one within area 0 and another in Area 2 which will be what we are trying to connect over the virtual link.
 - We will also have a loopback on each router based on their router number that will be used as their router-ID.
 EX: R1= 1.1.1.1

 ![Topology](Images/Topology.png)